edm00se/blog/_posts/2015-08-04-my-mwlug-2015-session.md

 MWLUG is nearly here and I'm pretty happy about that.
 Last year's was a good experience and part of why I'm so excited to be going back.
 If you haven't been and are debating going, you may wish to check out [my thoughts on last year's MWLUG]({{ site.url }}/xpages/community-code-and-evolution/); the short version is technical sessions, community, and :beer:.
 If that doesn't sell you on going, then I'm not sure what will.
 Seriously, it was a good time and I'm looking forward to it.

 ### My Session
 After a <s>session</s> chalk talk in January, I guess I've got the speaking bug.
 I feel like I have a lot to share, some of which is better done in-person.
 This time around, I'll be presenting on why the segregated front-/back-end application development pattern is a performance enhancing boon.
-I [may have talked about some of this before](//edm00se.io/xpages/application-logic/), but my blog posts, series, and Notes in 9 videos have all been building on top of each other.
+I [may have talked about some of this before](//edm00se.io/xpages/application-logic/), but these blog posts, [HTTPServlet series]({{ site.url }}/servlet-series/), and <span data-toggle="tooltip" title="one more is on its way!">Notes in 9 videos</span> have all been building on top of each other.

 The title of my session is "Speed Up Your Applications With Nginx and PageSpeed".
 The focus is on using an [Nginx reverse proxy](//nginx.org/) in conjunction with [Google's PageSpeed tools](//developers.google.com/speed/pagespeed/?hl=en) for a better (we're talking faster!) application experience for your users.
 I hope that's as exciting to you as it is for me.